jcburley/LispZeroGo/PERFORMANCE.md

 about twice the CPU time for the large (10M-cons) input!
 Must be making use of more than one thread, though my (original) code doesn't explicitly do anything to cause that -- maybe an underlying-I/O thing?

+Added a -inbufsize option, tried 4MB, but no real differences observed.